-A community collaboration in Baltimore empowers parents to meaningfully engage with their preterm or medically fragile infants via Mother Goose on the Loose (MGOL): Goslings (Goslings).
-The program increases parents' awareness of the importance of providing a language and literacy rich environment, in a medically and developmentally appropriate manner, for the infants hospitalized in a neonatal intensive care unit (NICU; Diamant-Cohen, Sonnenschein, Sacks, Rosswog, & Hussey-Gardner, 2018; Shanty, Dowling, Sonnenschein, & Hussey-Gardner, 2019).
-The development and success of Goslings reflects the collaborative efforts of an early literacy program, a children's museum, a Level IV NICU, and a University Psychology Department.
+By Betsy Diamant-Cohen, Susan Sonnenschein, Rebecca Dowling, Lisa Shanty, Patricia Hoge, Barb Henschel, and Brenda Hussey-Gardner other Goose on the Loose (MGOL): Goslings ("Goslings") is a community collaboration in Baltimore that has been working to empower parents to meaningfully engage with their infants who are preterm or medically fragile.
+The program increases parents' awareness of the importance of providing a language- and literacy-rich environment, in a medically and developmentally appropriate manner, for the infants who have been hospitalized in a neonatal intensive care unit (NICU; Diamant-Cohen, Sonnenschein, Sacks, Rosswog, & Hussey-Gardner, 2018; Shanty, Dowling, Sonnenschein, & Hussey-Gardner, 2019).
+The development and success of Goslings reflects the collaborative efforts of an early literacy program, a children's museum, a Level IV NICU, and a university psychology department.

-This unique partnership was facilitated by PNC Grow Up Great[®], a foundation that supports early childhood education initiatives.
+This unique partnership was facilitated by PNC Grow Up Great®, a foundation that supports early childhood education initiatives.
 The timing of the introductions was remarkable.
-Mother Goose on the Loose (MGOL) was already working with Port Discovery Children's Museum (PDCM) to bring its content to young children through community outreach efforts and wanted to bring programming to infants in the NICU.
-The NICU at the University of Maryland Children's Hospital (UMCH NICU) wanted to bring language-rich activities to the infants in their new single-family room NICU after research demonstrated the potential negative impact of this environment on language development (Pineda et al., 2017; Shanty et al., 2019).
-PNC Grow Up Great® learned of these desires in their work with PDCM and UMCH NICU and made the necessary introductions.
-The UMCH NICU then reached out to UMBC and the connection was made between PNC Grow Up Great® and UMBC.
+MGOL already was working with Port Discovery Children's Museum (PDCM), based in downtown Baltimore, to bring its content to young children through community outreach efforts and wanted to bring programming to infants in the NICU.
+The NICU at the University of Maryland Children's Hospital (UMCH NICU) wanted to bring language-rich activities to the infants in their new, single-family-room NICU after research demonstrated the potential negative impact of this environment on language development (Pineda et al., 2017; Shanty et al., 2019).
+PNC Grow Up Great® learned of these desires in their work with PDCM, and the UMCH NICU and made the necessary introductions.
+The UMCH NICU then reached out to the University of Maryland, Baltimore County (UMBC) and the connection was made between PNC Grow Up Great® and UMBC.
 Once introductions were made, brainstorming meetings ensued, a collaboration was formed, and a grant was submitted to and funded by PNC Grow Up Great® to develop, implement, and study Goslings.
-The UMCH NICU, PDCM, MGOL and UMBC then formed a partnership, met monthly, and worked together to obtain another round of funding from PNC Grow Up Great®.
-In addition, the collaboration received additional funding to support Goslings work from the Bearman Foundation and ?????
+The UMCH NICU, PDCM, MGOL, and UMBC then formed a partnership, met monthly, and worked together to obtain another round of funding from PNC Grow Up Great®.
+In addition, the collaboration received additional funding to support Goslings work from the Herbert Bearman Foundation and the Child Health Foundation.

 Each of the partners brought unique strengths to the collaboration.
 MGOL had a long history of creating award-winning early literacy programs for families with young children.
 PDCM excelled at program delivery as well as the logistical and staffing nuances that accompany the development of a new program.
 The UMCH NICU understood the unique needs of medically fragile infants and their parents and knew that it was essential to develop a program that could be medically and developmentally individualized to meet the needs of each infant.
 A UMBC professor had extensive early childhood program evaluation expertise, based on a foundation of knowledge of children's language and literacy development, and worked with graduate students to implement such evaluations.
 All of the partners worked together to create, deliver, and evaluate this unique early language and literacy program.
-This included, but was not limited to, determining the best ways to safely conduct sessions in alignment with the unit's infection control policies, incorporating developmental tips into the program to teach parents more about their medically fragile infants and give them tools to individualize interactions based on their infant's medical and developmental needs, vetting evaluation surveys through an interdisciplinary focus group that included parents, finalizing the script, training facilitators, educating NICU staff members about the program, and advertising the program to parents in the NICU.
+This included, but was not limited to, determining the best ways to safely conduct sessions in alignment with the unit's infection control policies; incorporating developmental tips into the program to teach parents more about their infants and give them tools to individualize interactions based on their infant's medical and developmental needs; vetting evaluation surveys through an interdisciplinary focus group that included parents; finalizing the script; training facilitators; educating NICU staff members about the program; and advertising the program to parents in the NICU.